jpjamiesonmb/Lego-Powered-Up-Two-Trams/README.md

 ## Features
 - Two trams will both run on a single short line.
 - Passing tracks in the middle allow for a minimum use of space in your display.
-- Single color (red) works more often under any room lighting.
+- Single color for color sensor (red) works most often under any room lighting.
-- Alternating trams allows for less accidents.
+- Alternating turns for trams allows for less accidents.

 ## Setup
 - 10308 Holiday Main Street (x2) must be purchased and modified.